Raymond B. Biagini

 In addition to his role as a litigator, Mr. Biagini was a past member of the Firm's Board of Directors and previously served as the Co-Vice Chairman of McKenna Long & Aldridge LLP from 2002-2003.
 He was responsible for implementing MLA's long range growth and positioning strategy in the marketplace.
 Prior to the merger, Mr. Biagini held several leadership positions at McKenna & Cuneo including that of Vice Chairman and a member of the Management Committee.

-Chambers USA 2013 has recognized Mr. Biagini as a leading government contracts lawyer.
+Chambers USA has again recognized Mr. Biagini as a leading government contracts lawyer for 2014.
 In 2007, The Washington Business Journal named Biagini a Finalist in its "Top Washington Lawyers" in Government Contracts.

 Mr. Biagini has represented some of the world's largest aerospace, defense and pharmaceutical companies including Kellogg Brown & Root, Lockheed Martin, BAE SYSTEMS, Boeing, Textron, SAIC, Teledyne, Eon Labs, Unisys and Philips Electronics.